Japan raises emissions reduction target to 46% by 2030 - WTMJ

 Prime Minister Yoshihide Suga said Japan will strive by 2030 to cut its emissions by 46% from 2013 levels, up from its earlier goal of 26%, to achieve carbon neutrality by 2050, a target he announced in October.
 He said Japan would further try to push the reduction as high as 50%.

 “It will not be easy,” Suga said.
-“In order to achieve the target, we will firmly implement concrete measures, while aiming to create a positive cycle linking the economy and environment and achieve strong growth.”
+“In order to achieve the target, we will firmly implement concrete measures, while aiming to create a positive cycle that links the economy and environment and achieve strong growth.”

+Japan’s target of no net greenhouse gas emissions by 2050 brought it into line with the European Union, which last year set a goal of becoming carbon neutral by the same date.
+China in September pledged to be carbon neutral by 2060.

-Japan has been under pressure from environmental groups and European countries to do more than its earlier target of 26%.
+Japan, one of the world’s biggest carbon emitters, has been under pressure from environmental groups and European countries to do more than its earlier 26% reduction target.
+Britain has pledged a 78% reduction by 2035.

+Japan initially was to release its new 2030 target in time for the U.N.
+Climate Change Conference in November in Britain, and Thursday’s announcement was apparently to show its commitment to taking an active role in the global effort as an important U.S. ally.

+Experts say Japan is under pressure to play a greater role as part of a multilateral effort led by the United States in environment and climate issues, where China is also expanding its influence.

 Suga, during a visit to Washington last week, agreed to cooperate in leading global efforts to reduce carbon emissions by promoting clean energy technologies and implementing the 2015 Paris climate accord.